12 Flu “Myths” That Are Actually True

 True: You can get sick from someone you weren’t around

 When people with the flu sneeze or cough, microscopic droplets of moisture enter the air and they can circulate for hours before finding their way into your nose or mouth.
-A study from the University of Maryland in College Park found that people who are sick with influenza can shed the virus by breathing into the air—and people who breathe in that air could get sick.
+A 2018 study in the journal PNAS found that people who are sick with influenza can shed the virus by breathing into the air—and people who breathe in that air could get sick.
 Check out the 10 reasons you need to take the flu seriously.

 True: The flu can be contagious before symptoms begin

 Yep, you can get sick from people who aren’t showing symptoms, and you can make other people sick when you feel fine.
-“People infected with the virus may be able to spread the virus to others one to two days before the symptoms actually begin,” says Sanjay Sethi, MD, author for medical reference Merck Manuals.
+“People infected with the virus may be able to spread the virus to others one to two days before the symptoms actually begin,” says Sanjay Sethi, MD, professor of pulmonology at the University of Buffalo in Buffalo, New York.
 “The virus can spread in the air within surprising proximity of someone who is sick—sneeze droplets can travel up to six feet.”

 True: The flu can be fatal

 Don’t fall for actual flu myths like the common misconception that the flu is just a bad cold.
 “Though it’s considered a common winter illness, the flu can be serious,” Dr. Sethi says.
 “The most common complication is pneumonia, and it can happen when the influenza virus spreads into the lungs, or when unrelated bacteria attack a person’s weakened immune system,” he says.
 Watch for the 10 signs your flu might be deadly.